runway7/hangar/jquery-decon/each-method.md

         break;
     }

 This `call`s the `callback` in the context of `object[name]` which is basically the corresponding value for that key.
-The `callback` also gets the key and the value as it's parameters.
+The `callback` also gets the key and the value as its parameters.

 The interesting thing here is the terseness in which the iteration break is applied: if you don't want to continue with the loop, you can return `false` from the callback for any of the elements.
 Doing so will `break` out of the `for` loop and stop execution.